 In this series, we focus on sets from across sports and non-sports that are easy to build and won’t necessarily break the bank to acquire.
 Set Registry Starter Kit features sets that can appeal to seasoned hobbyists looking to expand their collections or novice collectors getting their feet wet.

-After batting a “pedestrian” .289 (pedestrian according to his remarkable career numbers) during his brief rookie season, Tony Gwynn’s batting average never dipped below .309 for the remainder of his 20-season career.
+After batting a “pedestrian” .289 (according to his remarkable career numbers) during his brief rookie season, Tony Gwynn’s batting average never dipped below .309 for the remainder of his 20-season career.
 Now, over 30 years after his big league debut, “Mr. Padre” remains as collectible as ever.

 Just as Gwynn was instrumental to the sport during and after his playing days, his rookie cards are integral to the hobby.
-Many athletes, even Hall of Famers, tend to get lost in the piles of cardboard production that marked the ’80s.
-But Gwynn’s key rookie cards, like a shining beacon out of San Diego, have retained their collectability and can be yours in PSA 9 for surprisingly cheap.
-(His set in PSA 10 is still comparatively cheap to other HOFers, but we’ll go into that.)
+Many athletes, even Hall of Famers, tend to get lost in the piles of cardboard production that marked the ’80s and early ’90s.
+But Gwynn’s key rookie cards, like a shining beacon out of San Diego, have retained their collectability and most of them can be yours in PSA 10 for surprisingly cheap.

-Without further adieu, here’s his four-card rookie set:
+Without further ado, here’s his four-card rookie set.